 The Revenue Chairman’s Opening Statement to the Committee on Finance, Public Expenditure and Reform and Taoiseach in May 2017 provides some additional background.

 The European Commission provides information on ongoing developments in relation to the withdrawal of the United Kingdom (UK) from the European Union (EU).

 Revenue's objective, in the future EU-UK (Great Britain and Northern Ireland) trading environment from the 1 January 2021, is to facilitate legitimate trade to move as speedily and efficiently as possible.
 This is for trade that is directly with the UK (excluding NI) or through the UK landbridge to the European mainland.
 Our focus is on assisting business to:

 - assess the impact of Brexit

 - avail fully of relevant simplifications and procedures available under the Union Customs Code.

 This will minimise the potential negative impacts of Brexit and support the efficient and timely flow of trade.

 Our preparations and planning are well advanced.
-Our priority has been to ensure that our IT systems will support smooth and efficient trade flows post-Brexit.
-Our systems will have the capacity to deal with the increase in volumes that will arise with the operation of customs procedures for the UK related movement of goods and animals.
+Our priority has been to ensure that our IT systems will support smooth and efficient trade flows following the transition period.
+Our systems will be able to deal with the increased volumes of customs procedures for the UK related movement of goods and animals.

-In line with government approval we have begun to recruit additional staff to deal with East-West trade.
-We are also working with our ports and airports for a changed trading environment after Brexit.
+In line with government approval we have recruited additional staff to deal with East-West trade.
+We are also working with our ports and airports for a changed trading environment following the transition period.